legenduzair/epic-expeditions/README.md

 ![Weather App](/media/screenshots/weatherapp-ss.png)

 After searching for a city, the webpage will gather data from the API and display it on a weather card.
-The weather card has details such as the city name, country code, local time, temperature in degrees (Celsius), small description of the weather, weather icon, wind speed, humdity and pressure.
+The weather card has details such as the city name, country code, local time, temperature in degrees (Celsius), small description of the weather, weather icon, wind speed, humidity and pressure.
 These weather details are all in real-time.

 ![Weather Card](/media/screenshots/weathercard-ss.png)

 ## Future Improvements
 There are several improvements to functionality that I would like to implement in the future.
-Some of these improvements have been gathered from the user stories on GitHub Issues project kanban board.
+Some of these improvements have been gathered from the user stories on GitHub Issues project Kanban board.
 These user stories have not been completed and would be implemented as future enhancement opportunities.
 These include:

   - The ability to recover a user's password if it has been stolen/forgotten/corrupted.
 This functionality is part of the allauth library which has already been installed in this project but only needs to be setup to make this functional.
   - The ability for users to search for travel reviews using a search bar implemented in the navigation header.